alaamhmd/Selenium/README.md

  3-scroll to any postion inside webpage,etc...

  # 12- working with context menu

+ # 13- Take screenshot on failure
+ save screenshot of failure to folder inside working destination or anywhere you choose

+ # 14- check for broken links or images
+ -check all broken images using HttpClient
+ -check all broken links using HttpURLConnection

 # This project impelmented using Java on eclipse IDE with Selenium webdriver&TestNG&Maven